d-fine/Dataland/.github/PULL_REQUEST_TEMPLATE/manual_maintenance.md

 The following known issues need to be reviewed in case a compatible version is available.
 Add new known issues as they appear.
 - [ ] io.gitlab.arturbosch.detekt:detekt-cli 1.22.0 (Failed to compile)
 - [ ] sonarqube 3.4.0.2513 not update to 3.5.X, due to issues in file resolving mechanism
-- [ ] Cypress 11.2.0 not updated to 12.X.X, due to introduction of spurious errors in the CI

 ### Gradle update
 - [ ] Execute `gradlew dependencyUpdates` to get a report on Dependencies with updates